VishnuEaswaran/VishnuEaswaran.github.io/index.md

 ## Hi there !!

-I am an Electronics engineer from Thiruvananthapuram who like to make, fab, read, take apart things, motorbike and travel.
+I am an Electronics engineer from Thiruvananthapuram who like to make, fab, read, take apart things,technology, startups, motorbike and travel.
 This site is to publish and organise my works and activities.
 I currently work as an Instructor to Fab Academy students at [Fab Lab Trivandrum](https://www.fablabs.io/labs/fablabtrivandrum)  and also as a technical resource person for [Kochi Muziris Biennale](http://kochimuzirisbiennale.org/).
 Before, I used to be a Technology Innovation Fellow of Kerala Startup Mission.
-I have also co-founded startups(which apparently failed).